freedmansky/and/README.md

   * Add children to your family account
    * Child users remain anonymous
   * Create a package of clothing
+   * Add details to unwanted package
+  * Request a package
-   * Add details to package
+   * Add details to wanted package
-  * List of all available packages
+  * View a list of all available packages
   * Matching wanted and created packages
   * Locate clothing you need
   * Determine meet location
   * Give away unwanted clothing
   * Get wanted clothing
+  * Package is deleted after they swap